uhasker/getting-things-done-in-next-js/src/chapter1/07-basic-datastructures.md

 However this is rarely enough to efficiently work with strings.
 Luckily, strings offer a wide range of additional functionality for pretty much every use case you will ever need - in this subsection we will briefly look at some of it.

-First, you can access individual characters using the `charAt` functionm or array brackets:
+First, you can access individual characters using the `charAt` function or array brackets:

 ```js
 const str = 'Hello';